 1. Initialization: A web application initializes the WebGL context.

-2. Querying Capabilities: The application utilizes WebGL functions to query the device’s graphics capabilities.
+2. Querying Capabilities: The application then utilizes WebGL functions to query the device’s graphics capabilities.

 3. Rendering Information: The obtained information about the unmasked renderer includes details such as GPU model, driver version, and supported features.